pecknigel/trading-exchange-collaborative-learning/README.md

 The data access layer is a tier that handles all data access.
 It communicates with the application tier and manages the data.

+## Interfaces

+So it’s all about the interfaces.

+I said it before and I’ll no doubt say it again.

+That’s how modular software works.
+Whether it’s a function, a class or a layer of an N-tier architecture.
+It needs a solid interface that isn’t tied to any implementation details.
+So the implementation can change without changing the interface.
+So it’s built to represent what the module does rather than how it does it.
+And so that it works in a consistent, clean and coherent way for whatever it needs to do, whatever way it needs to do it, for now, the foreseeable future, and in some cases, also the unforeseeable.

+It’s an art.
+And one that takes practice.

+And it’s achieved by keeping it simple and abstracted from implementation details.

+Consider CRUD.
+Create, Read, Update, Delete.
+It can support whatever you might want to do with data.
+It’s abstracted.
+It doesn’t care what data you add, what you delete, what you change.
+It’s a clean, coherent and consistent surface for working with data.

+That’s a simple example.
+But a good one.
+Your abstractions and interfaces will be more complex, but the principles are the same.

+We’ll specify interfaces for the layers.
+We have to, so all work to the same interfaces, or the system couldn’t function.

+Within the piece that you write, the interfaces will be up to you.
+And the principles are the same.

+So look at it, discuss it, learn.
+And then get in to designing them yourself.

+## Tier Interface Agreements

+[Tier Interface agreements coming soon]

 —-

 [More Coming - Actively Writing November 11 2024]